sayanee/iot-security-lecture/demo/readme.md

     ```sh
     sudo /home/pi/.nvm/versions/node/v7.7.4/bin/node server.js
     ```
-1. Check <http://lamp.local> and <https://lamp.local> on the host machine browser
+1. Check <http://lamp.local> and <https://lamp.local> on the host machine browser or any other mobile device in the same network

 ### Bootup script